 - All the user needs to participate is an internet connection and their computer or device.

-built incameras mean you can capture the unspoken signals and expressions from your participants.
+- Webcams and built in cameras mean you can capture the unspoken signals and expressions from your participants.

 - Your multiple stakeholders can observe the tests in real time.